EMS-TU-Ilmenau/fastmat/README.md

 #### Installation fails with *ImportError: No module named Cython.Build*
 Something went wrong with resolving the dependencies of fastmat during setup.
-Unfortunately one or more of the required packages numpy, scipy or cython were not installed automatically.
-Please do this manually by running
+This issue will be addressed in release 0.1.1.
+Please check if the problem persists with this version.
+You may try to bypass the problem by running
-    `pip install cython numpy scipy matplotlib` and try the installation of fastmat again.
+    `pip install cython numpy scipy` and retrying the installation of fastmat.

+#### Windows: Installation fails with various "file not found" errors
+Often, this is causedby missing header files.
+Unfortunately windows ships without a c-compiler and the header files necessary to compile native binary code.
+If you use the Intel Distribution for Python this can be resolved by installing the Visual Studio Build tools with the version as recommended by the version of the Intel Distribution for Python that you are using.

-#### Issue not resolved?
+#### Issue not resolved yet?
 Please contact us or leave your bug report in the *issue* section.
 Thank You!